 Hey buddy!
 Are you in dire need of money?

 If yes, then you might be searching for fast cash options!
-And in this situation, many of us get appealed to payday loans (pdls) to meet our cash demand.
+And in this situation, many of us appeal to payday loans (pdls) to meet our cash demand.

 Why not?
 Pdls have obvious reasons to attract peeps who need fast cash, like: